 MEMORIAL STATUS: After working with DGS and the Department of Veterans Affairs, the American Portuguese Club approved (as part of the overall 'Master Plan' for the All Veterans Memorial) the installation of a granite memorial bench.
 Four pavers will be placed in front of the bench with the names of sponsors, donors and honored veterans.
-By end of calendar year 2015, the Club was still raising funds.
+By end of calendar year 2016, fundraising was complete, final right of entry issues were resolved, and construction was planned for 2017.